mauriora/reusable-hybrid-repo-mvc-spfx-examples/README.md

 [![Workbench Hosted: Does not work with local workbench](https://img.shields.io/badge/Workbench-Hosted-yellow.svg "Does not work with local workbench")](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/debug-in-vscode#debug-web-part-solution-using-hosted-workbench)
 [![Yarn 3.2.1](https://img.shields.io/badge/Yarn-3.2.1-green.svg)](https://yarnpkg.com/)

 This is an example of a re-useable hybrid-repo, SharePoint (SPFx) MVC implementation.
-It uses git-modules, yarn workspaces, PnPjs, Spfx-Controls, MobX and Fluent UI.
+It uses git-modules, yarn workspaces, PnPjs, SPFx-Controls, MobX and Fluent UI.
-The goal is to provide a starting point for rapid SPFX development.
+The goal is to provide a starting point for rapid SPFx development.
+Using this platform, I was able in 2 hours to develop a minimal extension using a normal lifecycle:

+- start in a development environment from an example solution
+- test and fix something
+- adjust generic documentation
+- deploy to production environment

 ## Summary

-The example workspaces share the same SharePoint Controller and Spfx views.
+The example workspaces share the same SharePoint Controller, SPFx views and several tool packages.
 It hopefully illustrates:

-- git modules to organise reusable extendable projects (hybrid repro)
+- git modules to organize reusable extendable projects (hybrid repro)
 - reusable modules for the basics, data source access and presentation
-- create a model for the SharePoint access
+- create a model for your specific SharePoint lists
 - focus on business logic development
-- an extendable framework by YOUR contribution
+- an extendable framework by **your** contribution

 ## Table of contents